quicwg/base-drafts/draft-ietf-quic-transport.md

 ({{!IPv4=RFC0791}}), the DF bit MUST be set if possible, to prevent fragmentation on the path.

-Datagrams are required to be padded under some conditions.
+Datagrams are required to be a minimum size under some conditions.
 However, the size of the datagram is not authenticated.
 Therefore, an endpoint MUST NOT close a connection when it receives a datagram that does not meet size constraints, though the endpoint MAY discard such datagrams.